photon-collider/personal_blog_svelte/src/lib/articles/takeaways-practical-ui-book.md

 How do UI designers create sleek and elegant web designs?
 This question puzzled me each time I redesigned my personal website.

 However, my understanding of web design fundamentals improved after reading the book [*Practical UI* by Adham Dannaway](https://www.practical-ui.com).
 The book offered many useful tips on color, typography, layouts, and buttons.
-In this post, I’ll share key insights from the book that helped me my latest website design.
+In this post, I’ll share key insights from the book that aided my [latest website redesign](/blog/redesign-3).

 ## Color